Apple Margarita Recipe

 Is triple sec the same as Cointreau?

 Not exactly.
-Both are a type of orange liqueur.
+Both are types of orange liqueur.

 Cointreau is a type of triple sec, but when a recipe calls for Cointreau, the recipe creator recommends you use Cointreau.